Regrada Documentation

 Reverse Proxy (No MITM)

-Set capture.proxy.mode: reverse and point your LLM base URL at the proxy.
-This mode does not require installing the CA, but your application must be configurable to talk to the proxy instead of the upstream API.
+Set capture.proxy.mode: reverse and configure upstream URLs.
+Your application must point its LLM base URL at the proxy instead of the real API.

 Baselines in Git (Recommended for CI)